 Rwandan Genocide: suspect arrested in The Netherlands

-On Tuesday the International Crimes Unit of the Dutch police arrested a 69-year old Rwandan man in Leersum.
-Rwanda has requested the extradition of Venant R., because he is suspected of being involved in the 1994 genocide in Rwanda.
+Monday 26 October the International Crimes Unit of the Dutch police arrested a 71-year old Rwandan man.
+Rwanda has requested his extradition because of his suspected involvement in the 1994 genocide in Rwanda.
+The man will remain in custody.

-In 2000 R. requested to be admitted as a refugee in The Netherlands.
-The Immigration and Naturalisation Service rejected his asylum application because there were serious reasons to consider that he was involved in the genocide.
-His appeal against this rejection was dismissed by the judge.
+In 2000 the man requested asylum in The Netherlands.
+The Immigration and Naturalization Service rejected his asylum application because there were serious reasons to consider that he was involved in the genocide after an investigation carried out by the Dutch Ministry of Foreign Affairs.

 The general principle for The Netherlands is that the investigation and prosecution of International Crimes should take place in the country where the crimes were committed if possible.
 In most cases, that is where most of the evidence is and where participants in proceedings are best acquainted with language, culture and background of the relevant events.
 More importantly, that is where usually most of the victims and their relatives are.